A200K/IDA-Pro-SigMaker/README.md

 # IDA Pro SigMaker
-Signature Maker Plugin for IDA Pro v8 and v9
+Signature Maker Plugin for IDA Pro 8 and 9

-If you are a IDA Pro 9 user, check out the [IDA9 branch](https://github.com/A200K/IDA-Pro-SigMaker/tree/IDA9)

-## Requirements
-- IDA Pro Plugin SDK 8 / 9
+Plugin downloads are in the [Releases](https://github.com/A200K/IDA-Pro-SigMaker/releases/) section

 ## Installation
 Drop into plugins folder of your IDA installation.